DIKU-EDU/kudos/docs/kernel-overview.rst

 When starting a thread it is given a function which it executes.
 When the function ends, the thread dies.
 The thread can also commit suicide by explicitly killing itself.
-Threads cannot kill each other, as murders are not allowed in the kernel.
+The kernel does not allow threads to kill other threads.
 Each userland program runs inside one thread.
 When the actual userland code is being run, the thread cannot see the kernel memory.
 It can only use the system call layer.

-Threads can be pre-empted at any point, both in kernel and in userland.
+Threads can be pre-empted at any point, both when in kernel and when in user mode.
 Pre-empting means that the thread is taken out of execution in favor of some other thread.
 The only way to prevent pre-empting is to disable interrupts.

 Since the kernel includes many data structures, and since multiple threads can be run simultaneously (we can have multiple CPUs), all data has to be protected